manticoresoftware/manticoresearch/manual/Starting_the_server/Linux.md

 # Starting Manticore in Linux

-When Manticore Search is installed using DEB or RPM packages, the searchd process can be run and managed by operating system's init system.
+When Manticore Search is installed using DEB or RPM packages, the searchd process can be run and managed by the operating system's init system.
 Most Linux versions now use systemd, while older releases use SysV init.

-If you are not sure about the type of the init system your platform use, run:
+To check which init system your platform uses, run the following command:

 ```shell
 ps --no-headers -o comm 1
 ```
+This will display the name of the process that is running as the init process, which can be used to determine the init system in use.

 ### Starting and stopping using systemd